Martchus/syncthingtray/README.md

 * No desktop environment specific libraries required (only for optional features/integrations)
 * Known to work under
     * Plasma
-    * Openbox/lxqt/LXDE
-    * Openbox/qt5ct/Tint2
+    * Openbox using lxqt/LXDE or using qt5ct/Tint2
     * Awesome/qt5ct
     * Cinnamon (native look and feel using [adwaita-qt](https://github.com/FedoraQt/adwaita-qt))
     * Deepin Desktop Environment
     * Xfce
-    * Sway/Swaybar/Waybar
+    * Sway/Swaybar/Waybar (with caveats, see "Known bugs and workarounds")
     * i3
-    * Windows 10
+    * Windows 10 and 11
     * macOS 10.14 Mojave

 For Plasma, there's (in addition to the Qt Widgets based version) also a